nih-cfde/announcements/2021-06-07-announcements.md

 On **June 9** we will hold a free two hour workshop featuring an overview of RNA sequence analysis with a focus on differential expression.
 In **[RNA-Seq Concepts, Designs, and Workflows](https://www.nih-cfde.org/events/rnaseq-concepts-design-and-workflows-2/?pk_campaign=anc)** we will discuss experimental design and sample preparation and explore analysis workflows.
 By the end of this workshop you will know the fundamentals of designing a differential expression experiment, have a conceptual understanding of the process of RNAseq analysis, and understand common RNA-Seq problems and how to prevent them.

 On **June 16th, 2021** at **10am PDT**, join us and the LINCS Project for a 1-hour demonstration of using Appyters, which are web-based customizable Jupyter notebooks executed in the cloud, to generate downstream visualization and enrichment analysis from a list of differentially expressed genes.
 Appyters can be applied to a variety of workflows including building customized machine learning pipelines, analyzing omics data, and producing publishable figures.
-Register Here: https://www.nih-cfde.org/events/pop-up-series-introduction-to-rnaseq-related-appyters/?pk_campaign=anc
+[Click Here to Register](https://www.nih-cfde.org/events/pop-up-series-introduction-to-rnaseq-related-appyters/?pk_campaign=anc)

 Please check out the [CFDE Events Calendar](https://www.nih-cfde.org/events/?pk_campaign=anc) to find and register for these and other future events.
 Our workshops are open to all, so feel free to share this information with interested friends and colleagues.